yanglum/metaseg_gui/README.md

 Place metaseg_gui.py into the ecSeg directory (or the Example directory provided here) containing the config.yaml file and subdirectory containing the ecSeg inputs and outputs

 # Change log
+v12: automatically load mask when opening image and not in "mass analysis" mode

 v11: add option to draw disk on ecDNA mask to identify ecDNA

 v10: automate identifying doublet ecDNA, allowing for user adjustment